ghwood/ietf-gitwg.github.io/index.md

 ### Document Submission

-When an updated version of the document needs to be uploaded to the datatracker, we need to compile a version for submission.
+When an updated version of the document needs to be uploaded to the IETF Datatracker, we need to compile a version for submission.
 Details for this using the i-d-template toolchain [are described here](https://github.com/martinthomson/i-d-template/blob/master/doc/SUBMITTING.md).
 For completeness, we summarize the manual approach here.

 Assume we're building a document entitled "draft-ietf-unicorn-protocol.md".
 We begin by making the version for submission: